TE-YoshinoriOota/Spresense_fftanalyzer_sample/README.md

 ```

 # Commnication between Maincore and Subcore-1
-Commnication between Maincore and Subore-1 is based on a master-slave model.
-The master is subcore-1, the slave is maincore.
-The main loop of the subcore-1 takes in charge of  managing communication to Maincore and reflect the receiving data to the display.
-The applicaion data is identified by sid.
-There is a rule to assigned the request id (application id), the id of applications requiring FFT should be numbered between 0x10 to 0x70.
-The reason is that the maincore prepares the resource for FFT by looking this id.
+Communication between Maincore and Subcore-1 is based on a master-slave model.
+The master is Subcore-1, the slave is Maincore.
+The main loop of the Subcore-1 takes in charge of managing communication to the Maincore and reflects the receiving data to the LCD display.
+The application data is identified by SID that there is a rule to assign.
+The SIDs of applications requiring FFT should be numbered between 0x10 to 0x70.
+The reason is that Maincore prepares the resource for FFT by looking at this id.

-The process of the main loop on subcore-1 is also simple.
-Checking a change of the page at first, secondly if an application requiring processed data is running, requests data to maincore.
-Thirdly checking the data arriaval from maincore and if it threre, reflecting it to the application.
+The process of the main loop on Subcore-1 is also simple.
+Firstly, checking the page change request.
+Secondly, if an application requiring signal processing is running, send the data request to Maincore.
+Thirdly, checking the data arrival, and reflecting it to the application.

-To say it simply, sending requests to maincore and receiving reqeusted data from maincore are done by the mainloop.
+To say it simply, sending data requests to Maincore and receiving the requested data is the main loop task.

 ```
 void loop() {